x811zou/BEASTIE_pipeline_script/README.md

 (2) Instructions to run step1 pipeline scripts:

-Please check carefully for your sample.
+F.Y.I.Please check carefully for your sample.
 If you have question, please email xue.zou@duke.edu
 ```
 --is-1000Genome    --> default: individual sample
 --is-GIAB          --> default: other sample.
 Only GIAB sample will run shapeit4 phasing